w3c/wai-curricula/content/content-author/images.md

 Students should be able to:

-* explain how people with disabilities rely on text alternatives for images (including for diagrams, charts, maps, and infographics) to understand the image content
+* explain how people with disabilities rely on text alternatives for images (including diagrams, charts, maps, and infographics) to understand the image content
 * explain the purpose of the following types of images:
   * informative &mdash; require descriptions that convey their information
   * functional &mdash; require descriptions that convey their functionality